Call-Up Probability Engine · Model v0.4 · How It Works

 Service Time Suppression

-The suppression window has a known end date based on the MLB calendar.
-Once the window closes, the org has no financial reason to keep the player in the minors if they're ready.
+The service time window has a known end date based on the MLB calendar.
+Once it closes, the org has no financial reason to keep the player in the minors if they are ready.
 ECD is calculated from Opening Day plus the suppression period.
-This is the most predictable pathway — errors are usually within a week.
+Errors on this pathway are usually within a week.

 B